 There are few observed high-mass X-ray binaries (HMXBs) that harbor massive black holes, and none are likely to result in a binary black hole (BBH) that merges within a Hubble time; however, we know that massive merging BBHs exist from gravitational-wave observations.
 We investigate the role that X-ray and gravitational-wave observational selection effects play in determining the properties of their respective detected binary populations.
-We confirm that, as a result of selection effects, observable HMXBs and observable BBHs form at different redshifts and metallicities, with observable HMXBs forming at much lower redshifts and higher metallicities than observable BBHs.
-We also find disparities in the mass distributions of these populations, with observable merging BBH progenitors pulling to higher component masses relative to the full observable HMXB population.
-Fewer than $3\%$ of observable HMXBs host black holes $> 35M_{\odot}$ in our simulated populations.
+We find that, as a result of selection effects, detectable HMXBs and detectable BBHs form at different redshifts and metallicities, with detectable HMXBs forming at much lower redshifts and higher metallicities than detectable BBHs.
+We also find disparities in the mass distributions of these populations, with detectable merging BBH progenitors pulling to higher component masses relative to the full detectable HMXB population.
+Fewer than $3\%$ of detectable HMXBs host black holes $> 35M_{\odot}$ in our simulated populations.
 Furthermore, we find the probability that a detectable HMXB will merge as a BBH system within a Hubble time is $\simeq 0.6\%$.
 Thus, it is unsurprising that no currently observed HMXB is predicted to form a merging BBH with high probability.

 \keywords{}